N-Maronic/Hospital_DBMS/README.md

   Scripts for automated logical backups and database recovery using `pg_dump` and `pg_restore`.

 - `sql_queries/`
+  - `sql_queries/`
-  SQL definitions for the roles, and their actions
+  SQL definitions for the database schema, roles, and access control policies.
   - `doctors/`, `patients/`, `lab_staff/`:
     These subfolders contain SQL scripts representing the specific CRUD actions performed by each actor.
-  - **Sequential Execution:** Files are named using a `step_` prefix (e.g., `step_01_...`) to indicate the strict order in which they should run.
+Files are named sequentially (e.g., `step_01_...`) to indicate the strict execution order.
-  - **Description:** Each script corresponds to a specific workflow (Create, Read, Update, Delete) and includes a brief description of the operation being performed.
+  - `constraints/`:
+    Contains database triggers and limitations imposed on actors, such as preventing row deletion, restricting updates to one's own data, and implementing attribute-based access control.
+  - `audit_logs/`:
+    Scripts for a custom `audit_logging` table that tracks specific user actions, providing a granular log layer in addition to Supabase's native logging.
+  - `policies/`:
+    Defines the specific Row Level Security (RLS) policies for each actor across the database tables.

 - `table_info/`
   Documentation describing the purpose, structure, and access control of each table.